-It is your responsibility to access the Canvas course, come prepared to lab meetings, engage thoroughly with each Module and associated components, carefully read directions, prepare thoughtful submissions for assignments, discussions, and activities, submit all assignments on-time, and make a commitment to quality work in this course.
+It is your responsibility to access the Canvas course, engage thoroughly with each Module and associated components, carefully read directions, prepare thoughtful submissions for assignments, discussions, and activities, submit all assignments on-time, and make a commitment to quality work in this course.
 If you are in doubt about something in the course, ask!
-Utilize the Question Café Discussion board, send me a Canvas Message, or attend office hours.
+Utilize the Question Café Discussion board, send me a Canvas Message, or attend Zoom office hours.